qdelance/drink_and_drupal/functionnal_tests/README.md

 *   `java -jar selenium-server-standalone-2.53.0.jar -Dwebdriver.chrome.driver=/usr/lib/chromium-browser/chromedriver`
 *   nothing needed for FF, extra package (*chromedriver*, distribution dependant) for Chrome + parameter below

+You may also use docker images, they are working out of the box, but:
+*   you have no display (you should open VNC port if you want to see the browser)
+*   on Linux, docker containers have no access to internet if host (running the containers) is connected on WIFI

 ## Setup